You are here

 “Intellectual curiosity can flourish when it’s done without barriers,” said Cauce.
 “A great public university cultivates knowledge and encourages innovative thinking and research.”

-Stewart Lingo, associate professor and chair in Art History, agrees.
+Stuart Lingo, associate professor and chair in Art History, agrees.
 “A university has become a place where we still have a long experimental process, and Leonardo is a representative of that culture,” said Lingo.
 “Renaissance investigators represent a pre-history of the way we investigate at a modern university – where the firewalls between areas are coming down.”

 An Event and Exhibition